fibo/i-am-not-a-robot/README.md

 I would like to achieve the following features:

 * customization: cause it is fun to have your own anti spam system.
-* accessibility: it would be really sad the some human would be considered a robot.
+* accessibility: it would be really sad if some human would be considered a robot.

 ## Installation